msyamkumar/cs220-f21-projects/lab-p12/README.md

 ## Implementing Caching

 We will now implement a `download` function with caching.
+Make sure to move import `os` to the cell with import statements.
 ```python
 import os